kapilnimje/rewards-service/README.md

 mvn clean test
 ```

-Run the application using below command or Run the main app class RewardCalculatorApplication from IDE
+Run the application using below command or Run the main app class RewardCalculatorApplication from any Java based IDE.
 ```
 ./mvnw spring-boot:run
 ```